 But what does it look like in practice?

 A topic cluster consists of the following:

-- Topic Page: Your topic page is at the center of your cluster and reflects a broad topic you want to be known for.
+- Pillar Page: Your pillar page is at the center of your cluster and reflects a broad topic you want to be known for.
 This long-form piece of content covers the high-level information a user would want to know.
 Keep in mind that each topic must be unique to avoid creating overlapping or competing pages.